 When a certain degree of interior integration has been achieved, then the higher centres of consciousness begin to open.
 This leads to a more profound insight into the Nature of Existence and one’s own place in it.
 Needless to say, these higher stages of evolution require a greater sense of responsibility and candidates are repeatedly tested to see if they are trustworthy in taking care of other people’s development.
 When they have proved themselves they are usually given an assignment.
 This could be to start a group, work in a certain profession so as to influence its evolution, or carry out some mission such as scattering hints about the tradition for seekers to pick up on.

-Diagram 10 All this leads to the point of kabbalistic work.
+Diagram 10.
+All this leads to the point of kabbalistic work.
 First comes a commitment to personal development.
 Then comes an involvement with others on the Path.
 Out of this comes Kabbalah’s contribution to the evolution of civilisation.
 Without esoteric schools, humanity would still be at the level of savagery, or at least barbaric.
 Nationalism, which is merely a sophisticated form of tribalism, has almost destroyed the world.
-What progress that has ever been made to produce the world’s religions, philosophies and the best of science and art, is the result of the work done in esoteric schools.
+Such progress that has ever been made to produce the world’s religions, philosophies, and the best of science and art, is that which is the result of the work done in esoteric schools.
 For example, Sir Isaac Newton was a Freemason, as was Mozart.
 Shakespeare was undoubtedly a member of a school of the soul; so too were Madame Blavatsky, Pythagoras and Confucius.

 Z’ev ben Shimon Halevi